microsoft/app-innovation-workshop/Walkthrough Guide/07 API Management/README.md

 #### 3.1.1 Parts

 Parts is one of the easiest APIs to implement within the project as we'll only be requesting an array of parts from our backend.
-We don't-have any variables within our queries or other elements that could complicate the request.
+We don't have any variables within our queries or other elements that could complicate the request.

 ![Search for API Management](Assets/AddAPIPartsFirstStep.png)